fahadmapari/tss-gaming-server/readme.md

 `{ prizeWon, kills, streak, damage }`

 - every object received from GET `tournament/leaderboard/:id/edit` will have a unique "\_id" put that in url instead of ":match"

+---

+Route to change tournament status to complete
+.i.e when clicking declare winners

+GET
+`/tournament/:id/finish`

+- replace :id with tournament's "\_id" in url

+- all tournaments have a unique id with property name "\_id"